quality icon

 Cheapest car insurance companies in Indiana

-If you’re looking for affordable insurance, GEICO tops the list of the cheapest car insurance companies.
-Its average annual cost is $1,175 per year or $98 monthly for a policy with limits of 100/300/100 and $500 collision and comprehensive deductibles.
+GEICO provides the lowest full coverage rates, for an average cost of $1,175 per year or $98 monthly for a policy with 100/300/100 liability limits and $500 collision and comprehensive deductibles.

-Travelers also provides affordable insurance rates in Indiana for a full coverage policy at an average annual insurance cost of $1,475 or $123 monthly.
+Travelers also offers affordable insurance coverage to Indiana drivers at an average cost of $1,475 a year or $123 per month.

 Affordable car insurance providers in Indiana